 Gregg Coccari has served as our President and Chief Executive Officer and as a member of our board of directors since February 2019, and as our Chairperson of the Board of Directors since May 2021.
-From November 2015 to March 2017, Mr. Coccari served as Chief Executive Officer of Stella & Chewy's, a pet food company specializing in raw, natural pet foods.
-Before that, Mr. Coccari served as President and Chief Executive Officer of Futuredontics., a provider of dental marketing services and software, from 2010 to 2012, as President and Chief Executive Officer of NetQuote, an online insurance quote marketplace, from 2006 to 2009, and as President and Chief Executive Officer of Teleflora, an online flower delivery network, from 1992 to 2004.
+From November 2015 to March 2017, Mr. Coccari served as Chief Executive Officer of Stella & Chewy's, a pet food company specializing in raw, natural pet foods, before pursuing non-professional interests from April 2017 to January 2019.
+Before Stella & Chewy's, Mr. Coccari served as President and Chief Executive Officer of Futuredontics, a provider of dental marketing services and software, from 2010 to 2012, as President and Chief Executive Officer of NetQuote, an online insurance quote marketplace, from 2006 to 2009, and as President and Chief Executive Officer of Teleflora, an online flower delivery network, from 1992 to 2004.
 Mr. Coccari received a B.S. in psychology from Colgate University and an M.B.A. from the Wharton School of the University of Pennsylvania.